ShivCharanSharma/doubly_link_list_oprations/README.md

      Rest commands from q1a are same.

      The other available commands are:
-     - print_all
+     - print_all mode
+     - print_sort mode
-     - sum
+     - sum mode
-     - fract
+     - fract mode
-     - whole_num
+     - whole_num mode
-     - rem_mixed
+     - rem_mixed mode

-     all along with the mode of output as SIMPLE or MIXED.
+     where mode is the output mode for printing the fraction as SIMPLE or MIXED.

       eg. sum SIMPLE